fergald/explainer-bfcache-ccns/README.md

 *and* there are multiple paths we can take.
 Those paths are essentially

-- API-first
-  - introduce the API
-  - move to caching some CCNS pages
-- caching-frist
+- caching-first (proposed)
   - start caching some CCNS pages by default using the most conservative criteria
   - introduce the API
   - cache more CCNS pagesby default by adding the API to the criteria

-An earlier version of this explainer described the API-first path but we are now proposing the caching-first path.
+- API-first (dropped in favour of caching-first)
+  - introduce the API
+  - move to caching some CCNS pages

 ### New API to monitor authorization impacting events